-The Woodstock Town Board, on April 16, once again heard from a roomful of residents concerned about harmful health effects of the new 5G wireless technology, discouraged the use of single-use plastic containers and heard an update on renovation of the Comeau offices.
+The Woodstock Town Board, on April 16, once again heard from a roomful of residents concerned about harmful health effects of the new 5G wireless technology.

 Those who came to speak about 5G were disappointed about having to wait until the end of the business meeting to speak, some two hours later, but it didn’t dampen their passion.
 But there were audible groans and gasps when Supervisor Bill McKenna explained limitations against local regulation.